logaretm/vee-validate/docs/guide/forms.md

 ## Programmatic Access with \$refs

 Typically, resetting forms happens programmatically once the submission succeeds, and not as a response to event handlers like in the previous example.
-In addtion, you may want to arbitrarily call the `validate` or `handleSubmit` methods on the `ValidationObserver` in your script rather than the template.
+In addition, you may want to arbitrarily call the `validate` or `handleSubmit` methods on the `ValidationObserver` in your script rather than the template.
+You can also use `validateWithInfo` which returns more detailed information about the validation like error messages and the fields involved in the validation.

 That means you need access to the `ValidationObserver` in your script.
 To do that, use the `ref` attribute.
 Here is an example that handles validation before submit and then resetting using `$refs`.